dandyson/waygenie/README.md

 ## Quick Start

 **Note:** These instructions are for running WayGenie locally.
-The app is currently just a demo version, so some of the features (such as registering users) has been turned off.
+This is a demo instance - to explore the full app, clone the repo and run it locally using the instructions below

 ### Prerequisites